Japan industrial output decline raises doubts about domestic demand

 The output data come two days before the BOJ's closely watched tankan survey, which is expected to show business sentiment improved in the first quarter as a weak yen boosts corporate earnings.

-Data last week showed Japan on the brink of deflation in February and consumer spending remained lacklustre, casting doubt on how long it will take the BOJ to meet its inflation target.
+Data last week showed Japan on the brink of deflation in February and consumer spending remained lackluster, casting doubt on how long it will take the BOJ to meet its inflation target.

 The BOJ launched quantitative easing two years ago to boost inflation to around 2 percent, and while it has managed to lift inflation expectations some economists say domestic demand is still not strong enough to meet the central bank's price goal by its self-imposed deadline of sometime around next fiscal year.